GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 Clicking links on the web can sometimes be a pleasant surprise.
 For example, clicking a web page link to YouTube on a mobile device opens the YouTube iOS or Android app, if it is installed.
-But when you install the [YouTube PWA](https://www.youtube.com/) on a desktop computer and click a link, it opens in… 🥁 a browser tab.
+But when you install the [YouTube PWA](https://www.youtube.com/) on a desktop computer and click a link, it opens in a browser tab.

 But it gets more complex.
 What if the link appears not in a website, but in a chat message that you receive in one of Google's chat apps?
-On desktop operating systems that have the notion of separate app windows, if the app is open already, should a new window or tab be created for each link click that is captured?
+On desktop operating systems, which have the notion of separate app windows, if the app is open already, should a new window or tab be created for each link click?
 When you think about it, there are many ways links and navigations can be captured, including, but not limited to, the following:

 - Clicked links from other web pages.